RLRC: Reinforcement Learning-based Recovery for Compressed Vision-Language-Action Models: RELATED WORK

-VLAs trained via Supervised Fine-Tuning are limited by offline data, struggling with generalization due to compounding errors.
+VLAs trained via SFT are limited by offline data, struggling with generalization due to compounding errors.
 To overcome this, Reinforcement Learning fine-tuning (RLFT) enables models to learn from direct environmental interaction.
 However, due to the inherent instability of reinforcement learning, some approaches, such as iRe-VLA \cite{guo2025improving}, adopt alternating stages of RL and supervised learning to enhance training stability.
-Other works, like VLA-RL \cite{lu2025vla}, introduce scalable frameworks with learned reward models to better handle sparse or delayed feedback.
-In addition, RIPT-VLA \cite{tan2025interactive} proposes efficient, critic-free paradigms that rely solely on binary rewards.
+Other works, like \cite{zang2025rlinf}, introduce scalable frameworks to better handle sparse or delayed feedback.
 Liu et al. \cite{liu2025can} show that RL can significantly improve both semantic understanding and execution generalization compared to supervised fine-tuning alone.